Connect with others who understand.

 At-Home Remedies for Breast Cancer Rash

 Many methods to help relieve the discomfort of breast cancer rashes don’t require a prescription or medical intervention.
-Some at-home strategies include:
+Following are some at-home strategies:

-• Hydrating your skin — Use unscented, thicker moisturizing creams or lotions to ward off dryness itching.
-Apply while your skin is still a little damp.
+• Hydrate your skin with unscented, thicker moisturizing creams or lotions to ward off dryness and itchiness.
+It’s best to apply while your skin is still a little damp.

-• Protecting the rash — Keep the affected area clean, dry, and (if necessary) properly dressed.
+• Protect your skin and keep the affected area clean, dry, and (if necessary) properly dressed.
+Use sunscreen and avoid sun exposure.

-• Using products for sensitive skin — Choose mild, unscented, alcohol-free soaps and lotions, which are less likely to irritate.
+• Use mild, unscented, alcohol-free soaps and lotions, which are less likely to irritate sensitive skin.

-Note: Don’t use heating pads, ice packs, or bandages on a rash that is the result of radiotherapy.
-Also, if you are undergoing radiation therapy, ask your health care provider which skin products, such as talcum powder or antiperspirant, you should avoid.
+Avoid applying heating pads, ice packs, or bandages to a rash that is the result of radiotherapy.
+If you are undergoing radiation therapy, ask your healthcare provider which products you shouldn’t use on affected skin.
+These may include:

 When To See Your Doctor About Breast Rash

-Self-diagnosing your breast rash can be difficult and even dangerous.
+Diagnosing a breast rash on your own can be difficult and even dangerous, particularly if your rash is an early symptom of breast cancer.
+It’s important to be evaluated by a healthcare professional.
+Your doctor may want to refer you to an oncology specialist for a biopsy or imaging tests to determine if your rash is a sign of inflammatory breast cancer or Paget’s disease.
 Treating a serious condition such as breast cancer as soon as possible is key to ensuring the most treatment options, experiencing good treatment outcomes, and achieving remission.

-Contact your health care provider if you experience a breast rash that:
+Contact your healthcare provider immediately if you experience a breast rash that:

-• Is accompanied by symptoms such as blisters, infection, fever, a lump in your breast or armpit, or swelling of the throat
+• Is accompanied by symptoms such as blisters, infection, fever, oozing fluid, a lump in your breast or armpit, or swelling of the throat

 • Occurs with breast pain